 The cutest dogs in the world have long ears.
 Period.

-You simply can't deny this fact - in fact, I'm going to prove it to you over and over until you're convinced.
+You simply can't deny this fact - in fact, I'm going to prove it to you over and over (12 times) until you're convinced.

-I've assembled a list of the different breeds with the longest ears on this planet, and I'm going to present them to you.
+I've assembled a list of 12 dogs with long ears that will showcase some fantastic earness, and I'm going to present them to you.

 1. Basset Hound